 The second version of this game is known as a symbel ordeal.
 In this version of the political competition, a single individual risks a status and publically announces a goal.
 All those who qualify for the competition are welcome to contend, so long as they are willing to obey the rules of the contest.
 The benefactor of the competition cannot win their own symbel ordeal, though they may compete to increase the difficulty.

 The individual who accomplishes the goal of the ordeal (first, or most successfully, depending on the terms of the symbel) gains the fleeting status Victorious.
-If there are no successful individuals, of if the benefactor wins, the benefactor of the game keeps their status and Victorious is not awarded.
+If there are no successful individuals, or if the benefactor wins, the benefactor of the game keeps their status and Victorious is not awarded – a benefactor who wins their own symbel ordeal will be putting themselves at risk of accusations of running a symbel where the outcome was not genuinely in doubt, though, in which case they would lose their status and Victorious would not be awarded to anyone.

 If the results of a symbel ordeal are subjective, the benefactor is the final arbiter, determining the victor of the game.
 A character who has no status to expend is welcome to compete in a symbel ordeal, as it requires no risk of status on the part of the participant.
 A symbel ordeal must have enough competitors to make it worthwhile, at least enough to challenge the participants to do their best.